bencao/terminal-clock/README.md

 # Step by step tutorial: building a modern CLI app with animation, autocompletion and binary distribution

-Command line interface (CLI) development has gone a long way from the simple “HelloWorld” program we built as our very first CLI app, to modern CLI apps such as `git` and `docker` which support complex patterns such as subcommands, many CLI options and interactive outputs.
+Command line interface (CLI) development has come a long way from the simple “HelloWorld” program we built as our very first CLI app, to modern CLI apps such as `git` and `docker` which support complex patterns such as subcommands, many CLI options and interactive outputs.

 In this article, we would like to walk you through those modern technics for building an attractive CLI app with a concrete example - a command line clock.